Harrison1/unrealcpp-com/src/pages/blog/post-45-healthbar-ui.md

 };
 ```

 Next, inside the `MedKit.cpp`, in the constructor function we'll setup the `OnOverlap` delegate.
 Every actor has an `OnOverlap` delegate.
 Next, create the `OnOverlap` function.
-In the `OnOverlap` funciton we check if the the overlaped actor is inherets from our character class (is the actor our player), then we check if the player's health less than 100%, then we run the character's function `UpdateHealth` with specified amount, in this exmaple I added in `100.0f` point of health, then we destroy the actor.
+In the `OnOverlap` function we check if the the overlapped actor is inherits from our character class (is the actor our player), then we check if the player's health less than 100%, then we run the character's function `UpdateHealth` with specified amount, in this example I added in `100.0f` point of health, then we destroy the actor.
 Earlier in the tutorial, I set the character's `FullHealth` variable to `1000.0f`, so `100.0f` is 10% of the player's health.
 Below is the final `MedKit.cpp`.
 You'll notice in the below code that I omit the `BeginPlay` and `Tick` functions because they are not needed in this actor.

 #### MedKit.cpp
 ```cpp